Are Hair Fibers Safe? Ingredients, Scalp Safety, and Daily Use

 The only way to damage hair with fibers is through mechanical abuse during application or removal.
 If you brush aggressively or pull hard while the fibers are wet, you can break strands.
 The solution is simple: apply gently, use a soft brush, and always rinse with cool water.

 Yes, when formulated correctly.
 Cotton-based fibers with only natural ingredients are hypoallergenic and cause no scalp irritation, no pore clogging, and no inflammatory response.
-The safest formulas use plant-based fibers, mineral pigments, and salt only.
+The safest formulas use naturally derived fibers, mineral pigments, and salt only.

 The scalp is sensitive because it is thin, well-perfused, and continuously exposed to the external environment.
 Any repeated product application should minimize chemical exposure.
 This is why the ingredient list matters far more than the product category.